rmlane/bscContentHelpers/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of bscContentHelpers is to provide templates and utilities for creating, editing, and storing documents for the UIC CCTS Biostatistics Core.
+`bscContentHelpers` provides templates and utilities for creating, editing, rendering, and storing documents for the UIC CCTS Biostatistics Core.

-## Installation
+## Quick Start

+### Install the Package and Dependencies

+The primary workflow described here relies on [R Studio]().
+Workarounds are possible but probably not worth the hassle.

 You can install the development version of bscContentHelpers from [Github](https://github.com/) with: